Work(s) in Progress

 - Enlightened Sentiments: Judgment and Autonomy in the Age of Sensibility.
 New York: Fordham University Press, 2012.

 - "The Eyes of Others: Rousseau and Adam Smith on Judgment and Autonomy."
 Thomas Pfau and Vivasvan Soni, eds.
-Judgment and Action: Fragments Towards a History. forthcoming: Northwestern University Press, 2017.
+Judgment and Action: Fragments Towards a History.
+Chicago: Northwestern University Press, 2017.